gabrielewig/gabrielewig.github.io/index.markdown

 My course on mechanical synthesis focused on the design and manufacturing of mechanical components.
 I worked on two final projects as well as several smaller pieces and CAD models throughout the course including a Reuleaux machine and a milk frother to practice more complex designs.

 For the original design project, a partner and I interviewed a nurse about the challenges he experienced in a hospital setting.
-We identified the transportation of patients as a key issue, and created a prototype hospital bed to address this.
+We identified the transportation of patients as a key issue and created a prototype hospital bed to address this.
 The bed uses a removable stretcher, attachments for medical equipment, and a scissor lift mechanism to improve patient transportation.
 We prototyped the device by laser-cutting the bed and scissor lift mechanism and using a rack and pinion to control the bed's lift.

 The second project involved designing a water pump with a small group.
 We chose to create a peristaltic pump which works without having fluid contact the pump mechanism.
 Our design is adjustable for different tubing sizes and uses a combination of machined and laser-cut components.
 Much of the process was collaborative, but I focused on many of the initial sketches and fabricating the pump rollers on a lathe.